Charles the Gorilla: Toronto Zoo

+The sign outside of the African Rainforest Pavilion, featuring an image of Charles.

 On September 24, 1974, Charles was sent to the Toronto Zoo, where he lived until his death.
 His name was given to him because his particularly round face reminded the staff at the zoo of Charlie Brown.
 When Charles was first brought to the zoo, he was considered rather unattractive because he was missing patches of hair and had lesions and sores on his body.

 Charles, along with Amanda, Barney, Caroline, Josephine, Julia, and Samantha, were part of the Toronto Zoo's first acquisition of a group of wild-caught gorillas for the newly opened zoo.
 The Toronto Zoo opened its doors in August 1974 and since then some 33 million visitors have seen the zoo's gorillas (a figure which grew by about a million people each year).
 This group of seven gorillas has conceived over 33 children and are represented by more than 23 living offspring, comprising three generations.
 Charles sired eleven children, of which eight still survive today.
 He also had six grandchildren.